DeckCheatz/wemod-launcher/readme.md

 ‎
 <h3><img src="https://cdn.discordapp.com/emojis/1113579886439833690.webp?size=20&quality=lossless" alt="Heart"/>&nbsp;You will need:</h3>

-*   Steam Deck running Linux (or any Linux-based x86\_64 system).
+*   A Steam Deck running Linux (or any Linux-based x86\_64 system).
-*   External Mouse and Keyboard (Recommended for Steam Deck).
+*   A external Mouse and Keyboard (Recommended for Steam Deck).
+*   To Install TK through you package manager (If not on SteamOS) as posted in [Issue 29](https://github.com/DaniAsh551/wemod-launcher/issues/29)
-*   WeMod Pro Subscription (Recommended for Steam Deck).
+*   A WeMod Pro Subscription (Recommended for Steam Deck).
     **OR** Use a Keyboard to send the key shortcuts to toggle cheats.
     **OR** Use a Keyboard and Desktop mode to switch the game and WeMod with alt+tab.
-*   Stable Internet Connection.
+*   A stable Internet Connection.
 *   **Optional:** If you have access to another PC and wish to control the Steam Deck remotely,
     consider using **[RustDesk (download the .flatpak file)](https://github.com/rustdesk/rustdesk/releases/latest)** for easier setup. ‎‎
     **NOTE:** You can also use any alternative approach to install RustDesk for your distro.